EighteenZi/rocksdb_wiki/FIFO-compaction-style.md

 ## Future work

 Currently, the idea of FIFO compaction is to provide size-bounded data storage with low overhead.
 However, there are some ideas how to also make it good for storage of ordered event logs with extremely high performance.
-For more discussion on that topic see: https://reviews.facebook.net/D18765